jbanson1/Study/AWS_Solutions_Architect/README.md

 OR
 - Transic Gateway
 This is more used to connect several VPC and can support Direct link.

+## Cloud Platform Models
+- IAAS (Infastructer as a service)
+    A system of cloud computing that delivers computerized resources over the internet.
+The customer is incharge of keeping software and hardware upto date.

+- PAAS (Platform as a service)
+    A computing model where both hardware and software tools are provided over the internet.
+The user is not incharge of managing the software.

+- SAAS (Software as a service)
+    A computing model where all resources are provided over the internet.

 ## Elastic IPs
 It is an IP address which can be given to any EC2 in a particullar region.